-The 2014 Safety Award honors two fleets in North America for their commitment to safety & accident prevention.
+The 2015 Volvo Trucks Safety Award honors two fleets in North America for their commitment to safety and accident prevention.

 - Only fleets operating at least five Class 8 tractor units in the United States or Canada are eligible.